 - Increased penalties

 - Refusal of renewal of your vehicle’s registration

 Will tickets from UF impact or affect my driving record?

 Your driving record won’t reflect your citations – but your financial history will!
 Unpaid tickets get forwarded to collection agencies and could affect your credit score, and any future loans.

 Having unpaid citations can also result in the suspension of your vehicle’s registration.
 So, instead of refusing to pay, try disputing with DoNotPay!

 The wind blew my UF ticket off, and I never knew I got it.
 Do I still need to pay?

-Parking authorities notify you of any violations via mail so no need to worry about missing or stolen tickets.
-The only problem that could arise from here is if you changed address and failed to inform our local DMV.
+Parking authorities notify you of any violations via mail, so no need to worry about missing or stolen tickets.
+The only problem that could arise from here is if you changed the address and failed to inform our local DMV.